Go Back To Your Igloos.

 The 2001/02 Toronto Maple Leafs team would see the buds equaling the franchise record 100 point season.
 The last time the team hit the triple digit mark in points had been just two years earlier.

 The Leafs were led by their Captain and leading scorer Mats Sundin, Alex Mogilny, Darcy Tucker and elder statesman Gary Roberts.
 Curtis Joseph was stellar, providing solid goaltending in net.
 Head coach Pat Quinn had chalked up his fourth winning season behind the Leaf's bench.
 As the Leafs wound down the regular season that spring, so much more would now be expected heading into the playoffs.
-Afterall, the prior two seasons had both ended in dismal semifinal defeats.
+Afterall, the prior two seasons had both ended in dismal conference semifinal defeats.
 Leaf Nation was now expecting and demanding much more from their forever underachieving original six team.

 The Leafs first round opponent would be the New York Islanders.